With enough time, we change as individuals. However, these changes are brought upon by several factors, including our environment and experiences. ¹

 Stage One: Pre-Contemplation

-The earliest signals of addiction are that of pre-contemplation.
-This is when a user begins to realize the consequences of their drug or alcohol use, however, has justification for doing so.
+The earliest signals of addiction are pre-contemplation.
+This is when a user begins to realize the consequences of their drug or alcohol use but justifies continuing in their use.

 If you’re an outside observer, you may notice your loved one taking life less seriously.
 As though they go about their responsibilities in a daze and with little to no care.